 In 2007 a consultation took place with parents and care providers where it was noted that there was a need for a disability play project in Cardiff.
 Cardiff Council set up the Cwtch Network Play Scheme which was re-branded in 2017 as Cwtch Together.
-Since then we have completed all of the paperwork and successfully become a registered charity, aiming to stand on our own two feet within the next few years.
+Since then we have completed all of the paperwork and successfully become a registered charity, and are now running at 15th Cardiff Scout Hall, in Grangetown.

 Cwtch Together is a stay-and-play organisation where it is the carers / parents responsibility to care for their children at all times, though during their time at Cwtch Together staff are around and able to initiate and facilitate play, also providing child led activities.

 The play project takes on board parent / carers ideas to make activities available to suit all the children's individual needs.

 We provide a secure environment for the children to play, inside and outdoors.
 We also have a wide variety of equipment to promote the Seven Areas of Learning : Social, Physical, Creative, Emotional, Mathematical, Role Play, and Language & Literacy.